 Of course not.
 As a Mosaic customer, you are entitled to download as much/often as you like.
 There is no charge.

 How Do I get Kernel Extensions?

 To browse and choose kernel extensions, you must use a web based tool called the Kernel Extension Manager.
 Since it is completely web based, you do not have to install any special software on your PC besides the Mosaic IDE that you use for all software development.
-To obtain the Kernel Extension Manager, please call us at (510) 790-1255 and we will provide the URL for you.
+Contact us for instructions to access and use the Kernel Extension Manager.

 The Kernel Extension Manager

 When you access the page, you will see a list of product configurations.
 Your selection here tells the Kernel Extension Manager what kind of memory and kernel configuration reflects your hardware.
 If you are uncertain as to which one applies to you, then feel free to call us for assistance.
 After you have chosen a hardware configuration, you will see a table listing the available kernel extensions for your chosen profile.
 To learn more about a particular kernel extension, click its name to see a short description appear above the table.
 When you have decided which kernel extensions you would like to use, check off your choices in the table and click the build packages button.
 The process may take several seconds, but not more than a minute.
 If it is successful, you will see some reporting output and a link at the bottom of the page to "packages.zip."
 When you click this link, you should be presented with an option to download the zip file to your computer.
 Once you have downloaded the file, open it with a zip utility such as WinZip (www.winzip.com).

 1. install.txt — The Flash install file.
 You must download this file to the QED hardware once to install the additional software in the Flash.
 It is typically not necessary to reinstall the kernel extensions unless you have regenerated them with the Kernel Extension Manager.